#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone